gustavosinacio/gostack-docks/eslint-prettier.md

 **PS:** I was unable to install the lib `babel-prettier` with `yarn add babel-prettier so I used npm, deleted the package-lock.json and ran yarn again to install all dependencies

-After all is installed and initialy configured, lets add a feel other configs
+After all is installed and initialy configured, lets add a few other configs

 #### on `.eslintrc.js`